 - A template file format version number

-Output values are a very convenient way to present a stack’s key resources (such as the address of an Elastic Load Balancer or RDS database) to the user via the AWS Management Console, or the command line tools.
+Output values are a very convenient way to present a stack’s key resources (such as the address of an Elastic Load Balancing load balancer or Amazon RDS database) to the user via the AWS Management Console, or the command line tools.
 You can use simple functions to concatenate string literals and value of attributes associated with the actual AWS resources.

 Yes.
-AWS CloudFormation provides a set of application boostrapping scripts that enable you to install packages, files and services on your EC2 instances by simply describing them in your CloudFormation template.
+AWS CloudFormation provides a set of application bootstrapping scripts that enable you to install packages, files, and services on your EC2 instances by simply describing them in your CloudFormation template.
 For more details and a how-to see Bootstrapping Applications via AWS CloudFormation.

 Yes.
 AWS CloudFormation can be used to bootstrap both the Chef Server and Chef Client software on your EC2 instances.
 For more details and a how-to see Integrating AWS CloudFormation with Opscode Chef.